 Director - Indiana Recovery Network, Manager - Recovery Community Development, IAIC

-Heather is the Manager of Recovery Community Development with Indiana Addiction Issues Coalition (IAIC).
-Heather oversees the day-to-day operations for the Indiana Recovery Network (IRN) as well as assisting individuals or organizations throughout the state of Indiana in the building capacity for either a Recovery Community Organizations or Recovery Community Center.
-Heather has a bachelor's degree in social work (BSW) from Indiana Wesleyan University and and is a Certified Addictions Peer Recovery Coach l (CAPRCl).
-She is a person in long-term recovery and believes that recovery supports are an integral part of an individual's journey to overcome challenges associated with addictions.
+Heather is the Director of the Indiana Recovery Network and Manager of Recovery Community Development with Indiana Addiction Issues Coalition (IAIC), programs of Mental Health America of Indiana (MHAI).
+Heather has a Master's in Social Work (MSW) from Indiana Wesleyan University and is a Certified Addictions Peer Recovery Coach l (CAPRC l).
+She is a person in sustained recovery and believes that recovery supports are an integral part of an individual's journey to overcome challenges associated with substance use and or mental health concerns and that individuals have the right to choose which pathway of recovery works best for them.
 Heather is a mother and avid Colts and Pacers fan.

-Brandon George is the Director of Indiana Addiction Issues Coalition (IAIC), which advocates for addiction through public policy and education (www.recoveryindiana.org).
-As a person in long-term recovery, Brandon has dedicated his time both personally and professionally, to fighting addiction and promoting recovery.
-His personal experience, education and professional accomplishments give him a unique perspective and outlook on both addiction and recovery.
+Brandon George is the Vice President for Recovery and Advocacy Programs for Mental Health America Indiana, and the Director of Indiana Addiction Issues Coalition, which advocates for recovery through public policy and education.
+As a person in long-term recovery, Brandon dedicates his personal and professional time to fighting addiction and promoting recovery.